lauratreg/portfolio_website/_posts/2016-03-01-sht-that-people-dont-tell-you-about-thailand.md

 title: "Sh*t that people don't tell you about Thailand"
 meta-description:
 meta-keywords:
-image_path: images/biggie.jpg
+image_path:
 categories:
   - travel
-  - wine
 author: Laura Treganowan
 ---

-I've been here for just about a month and I thought I would share some important life lessons of my new Thai life...
-Enjoy!
+I've been here for just about a month and I thought I would share some important life lessons of my new Thai life… Enjoy!

 **Mosquitos are assholes.** I’ve always known this but Thailand makes it even easier to hate mosquitos.
 My legs might look like actual hamburgers by the time I get home.
 I’ve tried every bug spray in this country and my skin might just fall off from all the chemicals.
 So if anyone has some ideas send them my way!